 Some churches teach that Christians can’t fall away.
 Is that true?
 What does the bible teach about believers who fall away?
 God knows who is going to Heaven.
 God knows who will endure till the end.
 He knows who belongs to Him.
 Lets face a truth.
 People do fall away, but who?
 God warns us about that.
-Yes God says nothing can separate us from his love.
+God does says nothing can separate us from his love.
 However, people do return to a life of sin.
-Yes God still loves them, but people make choices.
-Its sad.
+God does still loves them, however people do make choices.
+Its a sad but real truth.
 Some of those choices may be because of strange teachings and confusions from different churches.
 We are led away by our own desires and God does everything in his power to lead us back to Him, but He will never force us.
 Why is it so important that we never fall away?
 That we stay in the secret place, focused on Jesus and remaining in His love?
 Hebrews 6:4-6 “It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the powers of the coming age and who have fallen away, to be brought back to repentance.
 To their loss they are crucifying the Son of God all over again and subjecting him to public disgrace.”
 One can debate what the verse means but we need to remain fervent in Christ.

 Whosoever abideth in Him sinneth not